Kapp Putsch: Bloodshed in Harburg

 Since 1 January, Rudolf Berthold's Iron Troop Freikorps had been returning to Germany from fighting in Lithuania.
 Their eventual destination was Zossen, where they would disarm.
 By 13 March, they had gotten as far as Stade.
 There, they discovered the insurrection was in progress.
-Balked from boarding a train there by striking railworkers, Berthold had his men occupy the train station, city hall, telegraph office, and post office.
-He then bedded his troops for the night in the local girls high school.
+Balked from boarding a train there by striking rail workers, Berthold had his men occupy the train station, city hall, telegraph office, and post office.
+He then bedded his troops for the night in the local girls' high school.
 The following day, the Iron Troop commandeered a train, which crept along unsafe tracks into Harburg, Hamburg.
 Before the Iron Troop's arrival, Independent Socialist city officials had quietly arrested the commanding officer of the local Reichswehr battalion, leaving the soldiers leaderless.
 Upon the train's arrival, the officials directed the Freikorps to the local middle school for shelter.

 On the following morning, 15 March 1920, a citizen militia began to coalesce around the school.
-At about noon, a Freikorps machinegunner fired a burst over the gathering crowd to disperse them.
+At about noon, a Freikorps machine-gunner fired a burst over the gathering crowd to disperse them.
 A firefight ensued, with 13 civilian casualties.
 Three Iron Troop soldiers were also killed, and eight others captured and executed.
 With neither police nor Reichswehr troops to restrain the gathering militia, and little ammunition among his troops, Berthold realized he had to negotiate a surrender.
-He agreed to let his unarmed men exit the school at six pm upon assurance the militia would not harm them.
+He agreed to let his unarmed men exit the school at 6:00 pm upon assurance the militia would not harm them.
 During this surrender, an enraged crowd of onlookers mobbed the Iron Troop, and Berthold was murdered.
 The disarmed Iron Troop was taken to a nearby military base.